Trisha1212/TestPlanMobileApp/README.md

 <br />
 <br />

 ## Out of Scope :
+**Depends on projects**
-- Documentation is not covered in this test or any unknown.
+- Documentation is not covered in this test
+- unknown
+- service level testing.

 <br />